ronoaldo/minetools/README.md

     contentdb install mod rubenwardy/sfinv

-To update all mods in the mods folder, use the `update` subdommand:
+To update all mods in the mods folder (including those installed with git!), use the `update` subdommand:

     contentdb update

+You can check what would be updated by running:

+    contentdb --dry-run update